Sleep Apnea Castle Rock, CO

-Treatment of Obstructive Sleep Apnea in 80104
+Treatment of Obstructive Sleep Apnea in Castle Rock

 The problem with CPAP therapy is that some patients do not tolerate it well.
 It can make sleeping difficult, and some patients never fully adjust to using the breathing machine.
 Oftentimes, they will remove it during sleep, preventing the positive impact it is meant to provide.
 CPAP therapy also makes travel difficult.

 At Oakwood Dental, we offer a more comfortable alternative called oral appliance therapy, or OAT.
-OAT works by creating a custom nightguard that is especially designed to help keep your airway open.
+OAT works by creating a custom nightguard that is specially designed to help keep your airway open.
 In most cases, it will gently move your lower jaw into a forward position, removing the pressure from the excess tissue at the back of your throat.
-Many patients find OAT therapy is easier to tolerate and more convenient, especially for those who like to travel or camp.
+Many patients find OAT therapy easier to tolerate and more convenient, especially for those who like to travel or camp.